CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.June.2017

 by Bruce Camber, June 2017

 Introduction.
 Babies and young children are naturally solipsistic; it is part of our instinct for survival.
 Our initial focus is all relative to oneself.
+Surely it is okay to be “all about me.”
 A slow transition to the “We” begins when we learn the name of another person, i.e. one’s mother, then father.
-Knowing others and other things mitigate solipsism.
+Knowing others and other things begins to mitigate our natural solipsism.

 1. Solipsism versus Science, Constants, and Universals.
 Have you ever said, “It’s all about me.”
 The more we focus on our self, the more out of balance we become.
 Though objective reality should be questioned (quantum physics), subjective reality is a very weak foundation to understand constants and universals.
 To avoid falling into that solipsistic mirror (reflections), we need to focus on relations.
 Within our studies of an integrated universe view relations are the only real; and dynamic ratios hold subjects and objects together and in balance.